sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

 For the install I am asuming you are using an ethernet connection and have reasonable internet access.

 To start the process you just need the Pi plugged in.

+> I have just tested the latest image 2017-01-11-raspbian-jessie
+> The image does not enable ssh by default.
+> On the 7" touch screen use Raspberry Menu/Preferences/Raspberry Pi Configuration/Interfaces
+>  SSH enabled
+> reboot

 login is: pi/raspberry